bittin/media-browser/README.md

 ![media-browser Tags preview](res/media-browset.png)

 In the upper left corner you can activate the navigation panel.
 As the name implies it can be used to navigate the filesystem / the tab that opens at startup.
 By default you get the most recently visited locations as well as default locations like your home, Documents, Music, Videos, and so on.
 You can change this layout by deleting entries and adding different ones.
-Bookmark the currently selected directory with Ctrl-D or by right-clicking and "Add to sidebar".
-You can open a bookmark by clicking in the standard tab or by right-clicking and "Open in new tab".
+Bookmark the currently selected directory with *Ctrl-D* or by right-clicking and *Add to sidebar*.
+You can open a bookmark by clicking in the standard tab or by right-clicking and *Open in new tab*.

-You can add tags to the navigation panel.
-Ctrl-T or File->Add Tag to sidebar will ask you to enter the name of the tag and will create it.
+You can add tags to the navigation panel. *Ctrl-T* or *File->Add Tag to sidebar* will ask you to enter the name of the tag and will create it.

 You can add media to a tag by selecting them in the in any of the open tabs and dragging them onto the tag.